gantry/docs/pages/01.gantry5/04.particles/chapter.md

 # Particles

-Discover Gantry5's core Particles, and how they work within the **Layout Manager** to make creating your site's **Layout** quick and easy.
+Discover Gantry 5's core Particles, and how they work within the **Layout Manager** to make creating your site's **Layout** quick and easy.